DigitalCommons/open-data-and-maps/data/docs/README.md

 `converter.rb` takes the values from the input CSV and pipes them into the output CSV.
 The data can either be passed straight through to the output or it can be processed before passing it on.

 To pass the data through just assign the header name to the symbol from the standard.
-For instance, if the filed that we want to use as the Identifier is in a field called ID in the source data then `InputHeaders` should contain a key of id (the symbol for Identifier in the output) with a value of ID (the header of the field containing the Identifier in the source).
+For instance, if the files that we want to use as the Identifier is in a field called ID in the source data then `InputHeaders` should contain a key of id (the symbol for Identifier in the output) with a value of ID (the header of the field containing the Identifier in the source).
 E.g.:

 ```
 InputHeaders = {